hiqdev/hipanel-rbac/README.md

 After these actions all rules are saved, and you need to check it by unit tests.
 Run `./vendor/bin/phpunit` and correct `CheckAccessTrait` to fix errors.

+### TypeScript tree file

+`js/index.ts` file will be generated with all rbac console commands (`reinit, init, generate-descriptions`).
+Also you can generate it with `generate-js` command.

 ## License

 This project is released under the terms of the BSD-3-Clause [license](LICENSE).